 Being a very passion-fulled industry, most studio owners find fulfillment from running their dance studio so that's a good start, but it's not the whole picture.

 If you're running a dance studio as a BUSINESS then by definition the goal is to make a profit, ideally AFTER you pay yourself.

-Otherwise you'd be better off volunteering your time or at least get paid to teach at someone else's studio (either of which are just fine by the way).
+Otherwise, you'd be better off volunteering your time or at least getting paid to teach at someone else's studio (either of which is just fine by the way).